mlpack/ensmallen/README.md

   <a href="http://ensmallen.org/"><img src="http://ensmallen.org/img/ensmallen_text.svg" style="background-color:rgba(0,0,0,0);" height=230 alt="ensmallen: a C++ header-only library for numerical optimization"></a>
 </h2>

-**ensmallen** is a C++ header-only library for numerical optimization.
+**ensmallen** is a high-quality C++ library for non-linear numerical optimization.

+ensmallen provides many types of optimizers that can be used for virtually any numerical optimization task.
+This includes gradient descent techniques, gradient-free optimizers, and constrained optimization. ensmallen also allows optional callbacks to customize the optimization process.

 Documentation and downloads: http://ensmallen.org

-ensmallen provides a simple set of abstractions for writing an objective function to optimize.
-It also provides a large set of standard and cutting-edge optimizers that can be used for virtually any numerical optimization task.
-These include full-batch gradient descent techniques, small-batch techniques, gradient-free optimizers, and constrained optimization.

 ### Requirements